sgatesdev/go-stock/README.md

 go-stock is a simple app for streaming real-time stock data and performing basic time-series analysis.
 The goal is to leverage the power of FinnHub.io's [free stock API](https://finnhub.io/) to provide a simple, easy to use streaming stock dashboard.
 This application is a personal project and is designed solely for my use.
 The application utilizes Go on the backend and TypeScript React on the frontend.

-The backend uses Go to execute the fetching of live price data on a set interval.
-Go threads are used to concurrently poll the API for fresh stock price data.
-The backend does two things:
+The backend is written in Go.
+During trading hours, the scheduler polls for stock price data on an interval.
+When data is received, the price updates are handled as follows:

-1. Fetches and stores new price data for historical analysis
+1. Store price updates for historical analysis
-2. Streams price updates to the frontend dashboard, if connected
+2. Stream price updates to the frontend dashboard, if connected

-Websockets are used to stream price updates.
-React Echarts is used to provide charting capability - both on the live dashboard page and on the historical analysis page.
-The historical analysis page permits me to specify a time interval I wish to chart, so I can see price fluctuations during that time period.
-I also leverage Echarts to provide some basic information about the data itself, such as min and max prices during the chosen time period.
+The backend permits web socket connections on a designated endpoint.
+Once the connection is established, the backend tracks which stocks have active web socket connections.
+As price updates come in, the updates are send to each web socket connection by stock.
+This is to ensure (limited) scalability.
+The backend can safely handle multiple websocket connections, efficiently broadcasting updates for overlapping or different stocks.

-There are also various CRUD endpoints for managing which stocks I want to poll, and for fetching price information by stock.
+There are CRUD endpoints for stocks and a GET endpoint for price data.

 ## Deployment

 The application is deployed on a home server and fetches data autonomously when markets are open.
 It can run in a Docker container or as a standalone Go executable.
+It runs as a Docker container on the server.

-Scripts are included in the repo to make deployment and release easier.
+Scripts are included in the repo to facilitate deployment and release.
 All data is stored in a Postgres database that is also running in a Docker container on the same Ubuntu server.